B-segment: Safety and performance

 Safety features have improved for the cars in the segment.
 In 1995, both petrol and diesel B-segment vehicles had only around 40 percent of the listed safety options installed (side impact bars, driver/passenger airbag, side airbag, ABS, electronic braking system, stability control), whereas by 2010 they were averaging over 90 percent.
 This represents a significant improvement in vehicle safety over the period, despite petrol and diesel B-segment vehicles averaging an inflation-adjusted price increase of 6 percent and 15 percent respectively.

 Studies from the European Union and JATO has found that the average maximum power output of B-segment vehicles has increased by 40 percent between 1995 and 2010, while the average overall vehicle weight only increased by around 20 percent in the same period.
 Fuel consumption has decreased by around 20 percent, and power-to-weight ratio has increased by 15 percent.

 Body styles

-Hatchbacks are the most popular body style for the segment.
-While the majority are equipped with five doors, many European-oriented hatchbacks are offered with both three-door and five-door versions, with 31 percent of European customers opting for three-door B-segment hatchbacks by 2007.
-This share decreased to 13 percent in 2016 due to shifts in market preferences, moving towards usability and practicality.
-As a result, by the late 2010s, a number of manufacturers had stopped offering three-door versions of its B-segment hatchback models in Europe.
+Hatchback is the most popular body style for the segment.
+While the majority is equipped with five doors, many European-oriented hatchbacks were offered with both three-door and five-door versions, with 31 percent of European customers opting for three-door B-segment hatchbacks by 2007.
+The share has decreased to 13 percent in 2016 due to the shift of market preference which is moving towards prioritizing usability and practicality.
+As the result, by late 2010s, a number of manufacturers had stopped offering three-door versions of its B-segment hatchback models in Europe.

-Other less common body styles currently available in the segment in Europe are saloons (example: Dacia Logan), estates (example: Dacia Logan MCV and Škoda Fabia Combi), and coupes/convertibles (example: Mini Cooper Cabrio/Convertible).
+Other body styles currently available in the segment in Europe are saloon (example: Dacia Logan), estate (example: Dacia Logan MCV and Škoda Fabia Combi), and coupe/convertible (example: Mini Cooper Cabrio/Convertible).

-Sales

-European sales of B-segment cars were down by 25 percent in 2020 to 2.24 million units.

-In 2020 the fifteen highest selling B-segment cars in Europe were the Renault Clio, Peugeot 208, Opel/Vauxhall Corsa, Toyota Yaris, Volkswagen Polo, Dacia Sandero, Ford Fiesta, Citroën C3, Mini, Renault Zoe, Skoda Fabia, Hyundai i20, Seat Ibiza, Audi A1 and Suzuki Swift.